Yummygum/react-flagpack/CONTRIBUTING.md

 ## Releasing
 If you have proper credentials, like a @yummygum team member, you can release a new version of `react-flagpack`.

-To release a new version you'll need to make sure all changes commits are done and pushed.
+To release a new version you'll need to make sure all changes commits are done and pushed within the desired version branch.
 Please follow the [semver](https://semver.org/) guidelines to decide what kind of release type your changes would translate to.

 ```
 $: npm version <release_type>